KD-lab-Open-Source/Perimeter/INSTALL.eng.md

 ### Instructions

 - Run `msvc\generate_msvc.bat` script
-- Open generate solution file for project
+- Run `cmake --build build --config Release -- /m` from project root to generate Release build
-- Compile project
+- Binaries will be generated at `build\Source\Release`

 ### Launching the game
 Copy generated perimeter.exe executable and required libraries .dll's to the game directory.